-Recipient Integrity and Performance Matters
+15.6.5 Recipient Integrity and Performance Matters

-Awards under this solicitation that are \$500,000 or more may be subject to post award reporting requirements reflected in 2 CFR 200 Appendix XII.
+Awards under this solicitation that are \$500,000 or more may be subject to post-award reporting requirements reflected in 2 CFR 200 Appendix XII.

-FFATA Reporting Requirements
+15.6.6 FFATA Reporting Requirements

 Per 2 CFR 170, Reporting Subaward and Executive Compensation Information, award recipients that issue first-tier subawards above \$30,000 shall report those subawards in the Federal Award Accountability and Transparency Act (FFATA) Subaward Reporting System (FSRS).
 The regulation at 2 CFR 170 provides detailed information regarding what information needs to be reported in these systems and the deadlines for submitting this information.
-Recipient information that is reported to FSRS is ultimately transferred to USAspending.gov, for public display.
+Recipient information that is reported to FSRS is ultimately transferred to USAspending.gov, where such information is publicly available.

-Suspension and Debarment Disclosure
+15.6.7 Suspension and Debarment Disclosure